peterstanton/CSS490-Assignment2b/README.md

 * Run the program with "java Hello.Main".
 * The program will run in a loop until you type "exit" at the prompt.

+* You can optionally compile your own executable jar by running "jar cfm myWeather.jar META-INF/MANIFEST.MF Hello/*.class"

+* You can then run the .jar by running "java -jar myWeather.jar"

 ## Known bugs
 * JSON responses can very by location leading to all sorts of different responses that need handling, some areas do not report weather data.
 This program cannot be responsible for omitted data in such cases.

+* For some reason, I am having difficulty running my .jar executable by double clicking on it.
+At present I can only run the executable from the command line.

 ## Dependencies
 * Java 9